Many companies issue stock options for their employees. When used appropriately, these options can be worth a lot of money to you.

 Employee Stock Option Basics

-With an employee stock option plan, you are offered the right to buy a specific number of shares of company stock, at a specified price called the grant price (also called the exercise price or strike price), within a specified number of years.
+With an employee stock option plan, you are offered the right to buy a specific number of shares of company stock at a specified price called the "grant price" (also called the "exercise price" or "strike price"), within a specified number of years.

 Here’s a summary of the terminology you will see in your employee stock option plan:

-- Grant price/exercise price/strike price – the specified price at which your employee stock option plan says you can purchase the stock
+- Grant price/exercise price/strike price: The specified price at which your employee stock option plan says you can purchase the stock

-- Issue date – the date the option is given to you
+- Issue date: The date the option is given to you

-- Market price – the current price of the stock
+- Market price: The current price of the stock

-- Vesting date - the date you can exercise your options according to the terms of your employee stock option plan
+- Vesting date: The date you can exercise your options according to the terms of your employee stock option plan

 To understand how a typical employee stock option plan works, let’s look at an example.

-- Your grant price is $10.00 a share
+- Your grant price is $10.00 per share.

-- The current market price is $20.00 a share
+- The current market price is $20.00 per share.

-- Your issue date is 1/1/2012.
+- Your issue date is January 1, 2019.

-- Your exercise date is 2/14/2017.
+- Your exercise date is February 14, 2024.

-- Your expiration date is 1/1/2022.
+- Your expiration date is January 1, 2029.

-To exercise your stock options you must buy the shares for $10,000 (1,000 shares x $10.00 a share).
-There are a few ways you can do this:
+To exercise your stock options, you must buy the shares for $10,000 (1,000 shares x $10.00 per share).
+There are a few ways you could do this:

-Types of Employee Stock Options
+Types of Options

 There are two types of stock options companies issue to their employees:

-- NQs – Non-Qualified Stock Options
+- NQs: Non-Qualified Stock Options

-- ISOs – Incentive Stock Options
+- ISOs: Incentive Stock Options

 Different tax rules apply to each type of option.
 With non-qualified employee stock options, taxes are most often withheld from your proceeds at the time you exercise your options.
 That is not necessarily the case for incentive stock options.
 With proper tax planning, you can minimize the tax impact of exercising your options.

 Your employee stock option plan will have a plan document that spells out the rules that apply to your options.
-Get a copy of this plan document and read it, or hire a financial planner that is familiar with these types of plans to assist you.
+Get a copy of this plan document and read it, or hire a financial planner who is familiar with these types of plans to assist you.

 There are many factors to consider in deciding when to exercise your options.
 Investment risk, tax planning, and market volatility are a few of them, but the most important factor is your personal financial circumstances, which may be different than those of your co-worker.
 Keep this in mind before following anyone’s advice.